rinnifox/epam-python-course-homework/README.md

-# python homeworks

-this is the repository for hometasks on EPAM Python Course 23.07.18-17.09.2018
+this is the repository for 5 hometasks on topic "Types_Data_Structures"